Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Introduction

-Following Valient's PAC learning model on Boolean functions, generalization to different kinds of concept classes has been proposed, including Boolean functions on continuous spaces~\cite{blumer1989learnability}, probabilistic Boolean functions~\cite{kearns1994efficient,alon1997scale}, functions with $\{0,\dots, n\}$ outputs~\cite{natarajan1989learning,bendavid1995characterizations}, and real valued functions~\cite{bartlett1996fat}.
-With quantum computers coming closer and closer into reality, it is natural to generalizes the PAC learning model to quantum channels, capturing the learnability of quantum circuits or devices that we might build in the near future.
-Therefore, we propose the following \emph{PAC learning model for quantum channels}: Let the \emph{concept class }$C$ be a finite set of known $d_1$ to $d_2$ dimensional quantum channels.
+Formally, we define the \emph{PAC learning model for quantum channels} as follows: Let the \emph{concept class }$C$ be a finite set of known $d_1$ to $d_2$ dimensional quantum channels.
 We are trying to learn an unknown quantum channel, the \emph{target concept }$c^*\in C$.
-In order to do this, we are given \emph{samples} $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\}$, where $\{x_1,x_2, \dots\}$ are inputs to the quantum channel $c^*$ and $\{c^*(x_1),c^*(x_2),\dots\}$ are the corresponding quantum states outputted by $c^*$.
+In order to do this, we are given \emph{samples} $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\}$, where $\{x_1,x_2, \dots\}$ are classical descriptions of the input quantum states to the quantum channel $c^*$ and $\{c^*(x_1),c^*(x_2),\dots\}$ are the corresponding quantum states outputted by $c^*$.
 The inputs are drawn from a distribution $D$ unknown to the learner.
-Because of the no-cloning theorem, it is hard to justify holding both the inputs and outputs as unknown quantum states, so we restricted the inputs to computational basis states\footnote{Actually our algorithms work as long as we have the full classical descriptions of the input states because the analysis never used the fact that $x_i$ are computational basis states, but a restriction to computational basis seems more natural and is easier on notation.} and keep the outputted states as unknown quantum states, meaning that we hold a copy of the quantum state $c^*(x_i)$ rather than the full classical description of it.
-A proper\footnote{Proper means that the hypothesis $h$ must be inside the concept class $C$, whereas an improper learner can output any density matrix $h$ as the hypothesis.
-All learner in this paper are proper, and we may omit the term ``proper''.} $(\eps,\delta)$-PAC learner for the concept class $C$ of quantum channels is a quantum algorithm that for all concepts $c^* \in C$ and distribution $D$, takes the description of $C$ and $T$ samples $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\,(x_T,c^*(x_T))\}$ as input\footnote{Note that $D$ is not part of the input and is unknown to the learner.} and with probability $1-\delta$, outputs a \emph{hypothesis} $h \in C$ that is $\eps$-close to the target concept $c^*$, where the distance between two concepts $h,c^*$ depends on the input distribution $D$ and is defined as $\Delta(h,c^*)= \mathbb{E}_{x\in D} \L[ \Delta_{tr}(h(x) ,c^*(x)) \R]$, i.e. the expected trace distance between the outputs averaged over $D$.
+Because of the no-cloning theorem, it is hard to justify holding both the inputs and outputs as unknown quantum states, so we assume that we have full classical description of the input state and keep the outputted states as unknown quantum states, meaning that we hold a copy of the quantum state $c^*(x_i)$ rather than the full classical description of it.
+A proper $(\eps,\delta)$-PAC learner for the concept class $C$ of quantum channels is a quantum algorithm that for all concepts $c^* \in C$ and distribution $D$, takes the description of $C$ and $T$ samples $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\,(x_T,c^*(x_T))\}$ as input\footnote{Note that $D$ is not part of the input and is unknown to the learner.} and with probability $1-\delta$, outputs a \emph{hypothesis} $h \in C$ that is $\eps$-close to the target concept $c^*$, where the distance between two concepts $h,c^*$ depends on the input distribution $D$ and is defined as $\Delta(h,c^*)= \mathbb{E}_{x\in D} \L[ \Delta_{tr}(h(x) ,c^*(x)) \R]$, i.e. the expected trace distance between the outputs averaged over $D$.

 We gave two algorithms for learning quantum channels in PAC model that in a sense generalize the classical Occam's razor algorithm~\cite{blumer1987occam}.
 In particular, our algorithms have $\poly\log$ sample complexity in the size of the concept class.
 The first algorithm has sample complexity but requires the outputs to be pure states.
 The second algorithm has sample complexity while outputs can be mixed.